MERLIN: Multimodal Embedding Refinement via LLM-based Iterative Navigation for Text-Video Retrieval-Rerank Pipeline: Introduction

 To address this issue, we introduce MERLIN (\underline{\textbf{M}}ultimodal \underline{\textbf{E}}mbedding \underline{\textbf{R}}efinement via \underline{\textbf{L}}LM-based \underline{\textbf{I}}terative \underline{\textbf{N}}avigation), a novel training-free and iterative feedback learning pipeline that leverages the power of Large Language Models (LLMs) to augment queries based on the \textit{user perspective}, thereby mitigating the aforementioned discrepancies and significantly improving the text-video retrieval performance.
-Inspired by human problem-solving and cognitive feedback mechanisms~\cite{flower1981cognitive, DOHERTY1988163}, we employ an interactive and iterative feedback learning~\cite{bohm2019better, Stiennon2020LearningTS, ziegler2019fine, wu2021recursively, ouyang2022training, glaese2022improving, akyurek2023rl4f, madaan2023selfrefine, lee-etal-2024-ask, Liang_2024_CVPR} consisting of a question-and-answer process that iteratively refines query embeddings for text-video retrieval.
+Inspired by human problem-solving and cognitive feedback mechanisms~\cite{flower1981cognitive, DOHERTY1988163}, we employ an interactive and iterative feedback learning~\cite{bohm2019better, Stiennon2020LearningTS, ziegler2019fine, wu2021recursively, ouyang2022training, glaese2022improving, akyurek2023rl4f, madaan2023selfrefine, lee-etal-2024-ask, Liang_2024_CVPR} consisting of a question answering process that iteratively refines query embeddings for text-video retrieval.
 Moreover, to our best knowledge, MERLIN presents the first implementation of a retrieval–rerank pipeline in the domain of text-video retrieval, establishing a novel framework that prioritizes user intention and interaction in refining search results.

-The primary strength of MERLIN lies in its capability to iteratively adapt and refine query embeddings without necessitating the costly re-training of pre-trained models.
-By generating a series of questions based on the metadata and content of the top-retrieved video and answering the question through LLMs, MERLIN iteratively refines query embedding with answer embedding, thereby enhancing semantic relevance of queries and the information contained within the videos.
-Experimental results on benchmark datasets, including MSR-VTT, MSVD, and ActivityNet, demonstrate the superiority of the retrieval performance (e.g. Recall@K) by showing significant improvement.
-Specifically, MERLIN boosts text-video retrieval performance~(Recall@1) of Google Multimodal Embedding from $44.00$ to $78.00$ on MSR-VTT, from $52.39$ to $77.61$ on MSVD and from $56.58$ to $68.44$ on ActivityNet.
+The primary strength of MERLIN lies in its capability to iteratively adapt and refine query embeddings without necessitating the costly re-training of pre-trained models. \dhk{As shown in Figure~\ref{fig:architecture}, when a user submits a query, MERLIN generates questions based on the metadata of the retrieved video candidates and presents these questions to the user.
+By gathering additional information from the user’s responses, MERLIN refines the embeddings to improve retrieval accuracy, thereby helping users find ``video in mind''\footnote{``video in mind'' refers to the specific video users are looking for or have in mind during the search process.}}.

+Experimental results on benchmark datasets, including MSR-VTT, MSVD, and ActivityNet, demonstrate the superiority of the retrieval performance (e.g. R@K) by showing significant improvement.
+Specifically, MERLIN boosts text-video retrieval performance~(R@1) of Google Multimodal Embedding from $44.00$ to $78.00$ on MSR-VTT, from $52.39$ to $77.61$ on MSVD and from $56.58$ to $68.44$ on ActivityNet.